plotly/plotly.github.io/_posts/2015-04-23-embed-plotly-graphs.md

 ![Final embedding code](/static/images/embed-plotly-graphs/embed-code.png)

-If you need an iFrame, copy and paste the snippet below.
+If you need an iframe, copy and paste the snippet below.
 You’ll have to replace the URL of our graph with your own.
 <pre><code>&lt;iframe
 width=&#8221;640&#8243;
 height=&#8221;480&#8243;